Pinterest Pixel

 In this article, you will understand how to return the day of the week in Excel.

-• The WEEKDAY function in Excel returns a number representing the day of the week for a given date.
+• The WEEKDAY function returns a number that represents the day of the week.

-• The TEXT function can convert a date into the name of the day.
+• The TEXT function is used to convert date into the name of the day.

 The WEEKDAY Function is a nifty tool in Excel’s DATE and TIME suite that makes it a breeze to determine the day of week for any given date.
 What does it do? =WEEKDAY(A2)